-Farádi, Diagnózis, 119-122.
+Farádi, Diagnózis, 119–22.

 Foreigners paid a triple tuition fee.
-If they passed a colloquium successfully each semester, they could be “gleichgestellt” (equalized) with Austrian students, while Austrian students were exempted from tuition fees for the same achievement.
+If they passed a colloquium successfully each semester, they could be “equalized” (gleichgestellt) with Austrian students, while Austrian students were exempted from tuition fees for the same achievement.
 Farádi, Diagnózis, 54.

-In 1923 the government instructed universities to exempt foreign students from tuition fees for two years and in 1926 to exempt them from half of the fees for the entire length of their studies.
+In 1923, the government instructed universities to exempt foreign students from tuition fees for two years and in 1926 to exempt them from half of the fees for the entire length of their studies.
 For entitlement to this discount the students needed to prove their foreign citizenship and residence in their home country.
-Renzo De Felice, Storia degli ebrei italiani sotto il fascismo [History of the Italian Jews under Fascism] (Torino: Einaudi, 2008), 80.
-Francesca Pelini and Ilaria Pavan, La doppia epurazione.
+Renzo De Felice, Storia degli ebrei italiani sotto il fascismo [History of the Italian Jews under Fascism] (Torino: Einaudi, 2008), 80; Francesca Pelini and Ilaria Pavan, La doppia epurazione.
 L’Università di Pisa e le leggi razziali tra guerra e dopoguerra [The double purge.
 The University of Pisa and the racial laws between war and post-war period] (Bologna: Il Mulino, 2009), 43.

 Arthur Linksz, Harc a harmadik halállal.
 Ifjúságom Magyarországon [Fighting the Third Death.
 My Youth in Hungary] (Budapest: Magvető, 1990), 49.

 Famous examples are the Polanyi siblings and Arthur Koestler.
-Laura, Adolf and Karl Polanyi were born in Vienna and had relatives there, but by the time when their younger brother, Michael, was born, the family moved to Budapest.
-Arthur Koestler had an Austrian mother, was brought up in Budapest but ultimately graduated from secondary school in Vienna.
+Laura, Adolf, and Karl Polanyi were born in Vienna and had relatives there, but by the time their younger brother, Michael, was born, the family had moved to Budapest.
+Arthur Koestler had an Austrian mother, was brought up in Budapest, but ultimately graduated from secondary school in Vienna.